Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Optimizer Sharded Training can work across all DDP variants by adding the additional ``--plugins ddp_sharded`` flag.

-Internally we re-initialize optimizers, sharding the optimizers across your machines and processes.
+Internally we re-initialize your optimizers and shard them across your machines and processes.
 We handle all communication using PyTorch distributed, so no code changes are required.

 Batch size